Napa Valley · 2026

 Upper Napa Valley.

 This land has been tended, listened to, and read for thousands of years, first by the Wappo, then by the winemakers who followed.
 Rhythm is still here.
-Restoring it for ourselves and others is what this school aims to share.
+Restoring it for ourselves and others is what this community hopes to tend.

 Send a Note →